PostgreSQL Database Management and Usage

 Summary

-PostgreSQL is a powerful and flexible database management system, and ServBay greatly streamlines the deployment and management of PostgreSQL on macOS.
-With the guidance from this article, you should now be able to proficiently install, configure, connect, and manage PostgreSQL within ServBay, use ServBay’s built-in backup tools, perform manual backup and restoration, implement performance optimizations, and enhance your security posture.
-Mastering these skills will help you develop local web applications more efficiently and securely.
+PostgreSQL is a robust and versatile database management system.
+ServBay streamlines the process of deploying and managing PostgreSQL on macOS and Windows.
+With this guide, you are equipped to install, configure, connect, perform fundamental database management, use ServBay’s built-in backup and manual backup/restoration features, optimize performance, and strengthen security within ServBay.
+Mastering these skills will help you develop web applications locally with greater efficiency and safety.